 Gravitational waves, the most violent of all cosmic phenomena, but also the Moon and the nearest planets, will be the protagonists of “The Sound of the Universe”, online event (streamed both in italian and english) that will take place at 4:00 pm on November 27th, 2020.
 These topics will be explored through stories, speeches and short videos by scientists and artists of international level, including Tomás Saraceno, Lilian Lijn, Wanda Díaz-Merced, Bernard Foing and Yves Langevin, Alessandro Tosi and Stavros Katsanevas.
 The event has been curated in collaboration with Museo della Grafica di Pisa

-You can follow the event live on EGO and Virgo’s Facebook page or register to the Zoom Webinar link below
+You can watch again the event on EGO and Virgo’s Facebook page

 Program of the event from 4:00pm to 7:00pm: